 2.4.2.6.
-Expected Experience Assumptions for Non-Financial Risk

-The AA must document all expected experience assumptions for non-financial risk used in the valuation, including description of rationale, justification, and validation.
-Where assumptions are changed, the prior as well as the current assumptions should be disclosed in the AAR.
+Expected Experience Assumptions for Non-Financial Risk well as the current assumptions should be disclosed in the AAR.
 These include mortality, morbidity, mortality improvement, morbidity improvement, lapses, directly attributable expenses, inflation, renewal/conversion, disability/recovery, transaction-based taxes, investment income tax, policyholder behaviour (such as dynamic lapse (if applicable) function and sample rates, base lapse rates, full lapse rates, partial withdrawal rates, fund transfers, future deposits, and for living benefit products - utilization rates and payout levels) and any other contingencies that are applicable.
 If an assumption is common to several products, the AA can then specify where the relevant assumption is discussed in the AAR.